 Learning the Signs of Addiction

 Since we touched on the National Drug and Alcohol Facts Week, it is also important to learn more about the signs of an addiction.
+Addiction is not always visibly clear.
+An alcoholic does not always present as a homeless person or bar fly.
+Very successful, highly functioning people could be harboring an addiction.
+Sometimes the signs are there but you just don’t know to look for them.
 The list below tackles a few common clues that can alert you to a serious problem:

 Personality and Mood Differences